DSaurus/Tensor4D/README.md

 tensorboard
 shutil
 tqdm
-pyhocon
+pyhocon==0.3.57
 glob
 scipy
 einops
 ```

 We have tested Tensor4D with several PyTorch versions including 1.13 and 2.0.
 It is recommended to use PyTorch with these versions to ensure compatibility.
+In addition, we find that pyhocon==0.3.60 is not compatible with our project.

 ## Run the code on Tensor4D dataset